 To further our work towards promoting and implementing environmental sustainability initiatives within our operations and throughout our supply chain, we support the following Sustainable Development Goals (SDGs):

-The targets covering greenhouse gas emissions from Veritas’ operations (scopes 1 and 2) are consistent with reductions required to keep warming to 1.5°C, what the latest climate science has told us is needed to prevent the most damaging effects of climate change.
-Veritas’ target for the emissions from its value chain (scope 3) meet the SBTi’s criteria for ambitious value chain goals, meaning they are in line with current best practice.
+climate science has indicated is needed to prevent the most damaging effects of climate change.
+The Veritas target for the emissions from its value chain (Scope 3) meet the SBTi’s criteria for ambitious value chain goals, meaning they are in line with the current best practice.

 To reduce absolute scope 1 and 2 GHG emissions 25% by FY2025 from a FY2019 base year.
-Veritas commits to reduce absolute scope 3 GHG emissions from business travel 19% by FY2025 from a FY2019 base year.
-The company also commits to reduce scope 3 GHG emissions from use of sold products 17% per appliance sold by FY2025 from a FY2019 base year.
-And commits that 50% of its suppliers by spend covering purchased goods and services and capital goods, will have science-based targets by FY2025.
+Veritas commits to reducing absolute scope 3 GHG emissions from business travel 19% by FY2025 from a FY2019 base year.
+The company also commits to reducing scope 3 GHG emissions from use of sold products 17% per appliance sold by FY2025 from a FY2019 base year, and commits that 50% of its suppliers by spend, covering purchased goods and services and capital goods, will have science-based targets by FY2025.

 Our SAVE (Sustainability at Veritas Empowered) ERG is an employee-led sustainability program that supports Veritas' commitment to the environment.
 Our SAVE Teams are located at various Veritas sites around the world and support local initiatives to increase environmental awareness and engagement among Veritas employees.